South Dakota's Noem delays social studies standards amid concerns over left-wing influences

 But according to Kurtz, Noem's order "came entirely too late" while the governor purportedly made "largely cosmetic" changes to the draft standards.

-Adam Waldeck, president of 1776 Action, similarly urged further revision and praised Noem's delay.
+Adam Waldeck, president of 1776 Action, urged further revision and praised Noem's delay.

 CLICK HERE TO GET THE FOX NEWS APP